redsweater/RSAppMovementMonitor/README.md

 # RSAppMovementMonitor
 Gracefully handle user movement of a running Mac app.
+Read more on the [Red Sweater Blog](https://red-sweater.com/blog/3508/app-movement-monitoring).

 ## Why?